 Our Duluth-grown Vivarium Plant Overview

 Duluth-grown plants are grown from seed or cuttings, either from stock plants or vivarium trimmings, and are not in contact with animals for months.
-These cuttings are sanitized with a bleach treatment prior to propagation and are grown indoors under LED lighting to market size.
+These cuttings are normally sanitized with a bleach treatment prior to propagation and are grown indoors under LED lighting to market size.
 MiniWaters does use rooting hormone on some plants.
-MiniWaters occasionally fertilizes using organic fish emulsion fertilizer, which has not had any deleterious effects with the dart frogs we culture.
-Our protocols eliminate pesticide and fertilizer concerns that you’d have with plants purchased elsewhere.
-MiniWaters plants are clean, safe, and trustworthy plants for your vivarium or terrarium, with a very low risk of pest or pathogen issues.
-We recommend removing all substrate and thoroughly rinsing your plants prior to final planting in a vivarium or terrarium; some also make great houseplants!
+MiniWaters occasionally fertilizes using organic fish emulsion fertilizer, which has not had any deleterious effects on the dart frogs we culture.

 While we strive to produce a top quality vivarium plant, we do not promote our plants as 100% “pest, disease, and pathogen-free”.